Making Chocolate Like The Mayas Used To

 The Mayas passed on their knowledge of cacao through oral history and even in writing, documenting the use and importance of cacao in their daily life and rituals.

 Today, in the Cyrila’s Chocolate Farm –owned and operated by Juan and Abelina Cho, a Maya couple– we can see firsthand how their ancestors used to make chocolate.
-This is their process:
+(Update: Cyrila is now known as the IXCACAO Maya Belizean Chocolate)

 Add a few machines, bells, and whistles and you’ll have the modern chocolate making technique that other local Belizean companies like Kakaw Chocolate and Cotton Tree Chocolate use, but overall, the process is still similar to what the Mayas did for hundreds of years.